C4ptainCrunch/thesis/source/index.rst

 UCT
 ~~~

 The UCT agent has 2 variables that we can tune, :math:`t` as in MCTS and :math:`c` the balance between exploration and exploitation.
-We will fix :math:`t=5s` so that we can fairly compare MCTS and UTC later.
+We fix :math:`t=5s` so that we can fairly compare MCTS and UTC later.

 :cite:`kocsis2006bandit` has shown that :math:`c=\frac{\sqrt{2}}{2}` is a good starting value.
 We thus play matches of UCT(:math:`c=\frac{\sqrt{2}}{2}`) against a range of 11 values equally spaced between 0.2 and 2.2